 We want to form a crease on the fold but not across the entire circle.
 Crease only the center inch or so of the circle as shown here.

 Open the circle back up, and fold it in half again, this time in the opposite direction from the crease we just made.
 It’s a little hard to see here, but if you look closely, you’ll see that the crease we just made is running perpendicular to the new fold.

 Gently push the fold inward with your index finger while using your thumb and middle finger to bring both ends together.

-Hopefully my photos and instructions are clear enough for you to make these little favors yourself.
-If you’re struggling, let me know and I’ll make a quick video to show the folding action — I just didn’t have a helper at home earlier to assist me with that part.
+Hopefully my photos and instructions are clear enough for you to make these fun little party favors yourself.
+If you’re struggling, let me know, and I’ll make a quick video to show the folding action!